amir-astarabadi/innermatch/README.md

 ### use cases:
 - Match users with properties based on evolving preferences like neighborhood vibes, emotional
 - resonance, lifestyle fit — not just filters.
-Use feedback to explore which features (e.g., lighting, layout, proximity) matter most.
+Use feedback to explore which features (e.g. lighting, layout, proximity) matter most.
 - Handle cold-start users through smart defaults and belief prompts.
 ### Business Values:
 - Improve lead conversion by aligning with deeper homebuyer needs.